trustin/gleamstream/README.md

 ./gradlew build
 ```

-The distribution files will be placed at `build/distributions`
+The distribution files will be placed at `build/distributions`.
+You will find the
+startup script at `bin` directory of the ZIP file or the tarball.

 You can also launch the app without building the distributions: